Vantiv/vantiv-sdk-for-python/README.md

-Vantiv eCommerce Python SDKv2 for XML 11.x
+Vantiv eCommerce Python SDK for XML 11.x
 ==========================================

 About Vantiv eCommerce